 - Be admitted to Binghamton University, and receive an initial financial aid offer.

 - Submit a letter explaining your circumstance(s), along with all documentation requested to verify your circumstance, to Financial Aid and Student Records.
 The Special Circumstance Form is available on the forms webpage, located under the applicable aid year.

-- Once the review process begins, you will be notified whether additional documentation is required or a final determination has been made regarding your request.
+- Important note regarding 2020-21 appeals: The appeal review process is underway.
+You will be notified via email within 10 days of the receipt of your appeal as to whether additional documentation is required or a final determination has been made.

 - Requesting an increase in your budget increases your loan eligibility for PLUS, alternative loans, and federal work study eligibility.

 - Simply write a detailed letter and attach documentation to confirm your additional educational costs.
 See examples below.